Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 The people aren't angry, but lot really friendly either, so they decide to just go back.
 Some more exploring and they find a gate that doesn't open, and a fake burial place.
 After passing a dancefloor, a mage attacks on sight.
 Seems like it's not a real mage, but a shapeshifter, who finally gets defeated.

+### Session 55 - 21/10/2024
+Some exploring that do stuff, some cool contraptions, and a couple dangerous creatures almost killing Peter...

 ## Rumors